fpcorso/data-blog/content/2023-09-29-aws-glue-csv-to-parquet.md

 ## Creating the AWS Glue Job

 Now that we have the role created, we can create the job.
+For this job, I will be using a CSV file containing data on the Fortune 1000 companies that we want to change to Parquet format while removing some columns we do not need.

 To get started, go back to the AWS Glue console and click the "ETL jobs" link on the left side of the screen.

 At the top of the screen is a "Create job" section which includes several different options.
 For most simple ETL jobs, you can use the "Visual with a source and target" option.
 If you click on the source or target, you will see some of the services and systems that AWS Glue can work with.